Nicolas Colsaerts

-Nicolas Colsaerts (born 14 November 1982) is a Belgian professional golfer currently playing on the European Tour and previously on the PGA Tour.
+Nicolas Colsaerts (born 14 November 1982) is a Belgian professional golfer previously playing on the European Tour and the PGA Tour.

 Early life

 Colsaerts, also known as "The Belgian Bomber", was born in Schaerbeek, Belgium.
-Coming from a sporting family (his great grandfather represented Belgium at basketball and water polo at the 1920 Olympic Games), he started playing golf at 6 years old in Brussels, Belgium.
+Coming from a sporting family (his great-grandfather represented Belgium at basketball and water polo at the 1920 Olympic Games), he started playing golf at 6 years old in Brussels, Belgium.
 He had a very successful junior and amateur career; he was selected twice for the Junior Ryder Cup (in 1997 and 1999), and represented Belgium at the 1998 and 2000 Eisenhower Trophy.

 He turned professional in 2000, the day of his 18th birthday, with a +5 handicap.

 Colsaerts speaks five languages: French, English, Dutch, Spanish and Italian.